Disneyland Paris: A look at the Lion King zone, currently under construction at Disney Adventure World

 A zone that also provided news at a round table organized by the destination (and to which the editorial staff was invited) on April 11, 2025.
 The company with the big ears took the opportunity to provide some information on its future zone inspired by Disney Studios' masterpiece, including two pieces of concept art, but that's not all...

-We learned that work is officially due to start by autumn 2025 (planning permission was submitted on April 14 and granted on August 14).
-The centerpiece of this zone will be Pride Rock, a familiar sight to all fans.
-On the attraction side, "visitors will embark on a poetic, touching and sensational journey to the heart of the iconic scenes and landscapes seen in the animated film, along a course made up of several surprising descents, the most vertiginous of which will culminate at a height of 16 meters", explains a press release.
-"It will be one of the biggest attractions at Disneyland Paris," it added.
+Regarding the works, they officially kicked off in autumn 2025 (a building permit was filed on April 14 and approved on August 14).
+The centerpiece of this zone will indeed be Pride Rock, known to every fan.
+On the attractions front, "visitors will embark on a journey that is at once poetic, moving and thrilling, into the heart of the iconic scenes and landscapes seen in the animated film, along a route featuring several surprising drops, the tallest of which will soar to 16 meters", says a press release.
+"It will be one of the biggest attractions at Disneyland Paris", it also notes.

 Disneyland Paris : la zone Le Roi Lion se dévoile avec de nouveaux concept-artsDisneyland Paris : la zone Le Roi Lion se dévoile avec de nouveaux concept-artsDisneyland Paris : la zone Le Roi Lion se dévoile avec de nouveaux concept-artsDisneyland Paris : la zone Le Roi Lion se dévoile avec de nouveaux concept-arts